Tennessee State Route 177

 State Route 177 (SR 177) is a secondary state highway in Shelby County, Tennessee.
 The majority of the route is known as Germantown Road and Germantown Parkway.
+Despite its secondary designation, the road serves as the major north-south corridor in the eastern Memphis suburbs.
+A portion of SR 177 carries eight through lanes, making it one of the widest non-controlled-access highways in Tennessee.

 Route description

-SR 177 starts in southeast Memphis on Winchester Road near SR 385 (Bill Morris Parkway) with a speed limit of 40 MPH.
-From there it runs north through the city of Germantown with a speed limit of 35 until it intersects with US 72/SR 57 where the speed limit rises to 40.
-It then crosses the Wolf River where the speed limit rises to 45 and passes back into Memphis through the Cordova community.
+SR 177 starts in southeast Memphis on Winchester Road near SR 385 (Bill Morris Parkway) with a speed limit of 40 mph.
+From there it runs north through the city of Germantown with a speed limit of 35 mph until it intersects with US 72/SR 57 where the speed limit rises to 40.
+It then crosses the Wolf River where the speed limit rises to 45 mph and passes back into Memphis through the Cordova community.
 SR 177 later intersects I-40 (Exit 16) near the Wolfchase Galleria.
 SR 177 crosses US 64/SR 15 (Stage Road) in Bartlett, before terminating as a state route at US 70/US 79/SR 1.
 Germantown Road continues north until Old Brownsville Road near the Brunswick community.

-Beginning at the US 72/SR 57 intersection, SR 177 turns from a two-lane road into a six-lane highway, and continues in this form through to its north terminus, and from the Wolf River bridge until the I-40 junction, the road is six-lane and has 10 ft paved outside shoulders on both sides, which only occasionally give way to a fourth lane or a right-turn lane.
+Beginning at the US 72/SR 57 intersection, SR 177 turns from a two-lane road into a six-lane highway, and continues in this form through to its north terminus, and from the Wolf River bridge until the I-40 junction, the road is six lanes and has 10 ft paved outside shoulders on both sides, which only occasionally give way to a fourth lane or a right-turn lane.
 It also has a grassed median from the Wolf River to US 64.
-North of I-40 until US 64, the road has 4 lanes in each direction.
-North of US 64 until the route terminates, the road has 3 lanes in each direction.
+North of I-40 until US 64, the road has four lanes in each direction.
+North of US 64 until the route terminates, the road has three lanes in each direction.

 History

 Prior to 1990, SR 177 was two lanes throughout its length.
-After 1990, the route was expanded into its current form from US 72/SR 57 to the I-40 – US 64 area.
+After 1990, the route was expanded into its current form from US 72/SR 57 to the I-40US 64 area.
 In the late 1990s, it was expanded to its current form between US 64 to US 70/US 79.
 Germantown Parkway, as it is known locally, has seen significant commercial and residential development starting in the 1990s, including the establishment of restaurants, hotels, planned communities, and the Wolfchase Galleria.
 North of US 64, however, little new development has taken place besides the addition of a few residential subdivisions, a school, and a Walgreens near US 70/US 79.

-The speed limit between the Wolf River and I-40 was 50 miles per hour until 2014 when the city of Memphis lowered it to 45 MPH, possibly due to increasing traffic counts.
+The speed limit between the Wolf River and I-40 was 50 mph until 2014 when the city of Memphis lowered it to 45 mph, possibly due to increasing traffic counts.